 The –t option stands for “tag”, which is used to name your container in the name:tag format, and the path we specify is “.”
 Which signifies the current working directory.
 The path needs to point to the directory containing the Dockerfile.

-When this command is executed, it passes directory specified with the PATH parameter (or URL) to the Docker daemon as “build context”.
+When this command is executed, it passes the directory specified with the PATH parameter (or URL) to the Docker daemon as “build context”.
 The Docker daemon then interprets the Dockerfile to build an image.

 The Dockerfile is kind of the recipe for making the image, as it specifies the build process of the image.
 The build process can refer to any file within the build context.
 If you use an URL instead of a PATH, it can refer to three kinds of resources: Git repositories, pre-packaged tarball contexts and plain text files.
 However, in this application of the technology we always use PATH.